OMG Girlz

-OMG (initialism of "Officially Miss Guided") is an American teen pop girl group, initially known as the OMG Girlz.
-Their name is a play-on words, it represents being young ladies "Miss" that are "Guided" in positive ways.
+The OMG Girlz is an American R&B/pop girl group.
 Formed in 2009, by Tameka "Tiny" Cottle, the Atlanta-based girl group performed publicly for the first time on an episode of BET's Tiny and Toya reality television series.
-They also have made appearances on the 2012 series T.I. and Tiny: The Family Hustle.
-Their mission is to inspire throughout the world and let them know they could stand together as friends, teens, and young women.
-They are possibly best known for their singles "Can't Stop Loving You", "Where the Boys At?", and "Gucci This (Gucci That)".
+They also have made appearances on the 2012 series T.I. & Tiny: The Family Hustle.
+Their mission is to inspire women throughout the world and let them know they could stand together as friends, teens, and young women.
+They are best known for their singles "Can't Stop Loving You", "Where the Boys At?", and "Gucci This (Gucci That)".

-On December 31, 2017, OMG reunited to perform as a special guest during Zonnique's opening set on the Great Xscape Tour with Xscape.
+On December 31, 2017, the OMG Girlz reunited on stage for the first time in 2 years to perform as a special guest during Zonnique's opening set on the Great Xscape Tour with Xscape.

-On January 3, 2018, the group updated their Facebook page.
-The group has been in the studio recording new music and looks to release something in 2023.
+On July 12, 2023, The OMG Girlz officially reunited as a group.
+They announced the release date of their long awaited single Lover Boy.

 History

-2009– 2010: Beginnings and departures
+2009–2010: Beginnings and departures

 Prior to the group's debut, Zonnique Jailee Pullins (daughter of Tameka "Tiny" Harris then Cottle) was a member of the duo group QT Posse with QT Jazz.
 QT Posse later disbanded and OMG Girlz was formed.
 This new group consisted of four members Zonnique "Star" Pullins, sisters Bahja "Beauty" and Lourdes "Lolo" Rodriguez, and Reginae "Baby" Carter whose parents were all close friends with Zonnique's mother.

 Shortly after the release of their first single "Ain't Nobody" in 2010, Reginae "Baby Carter" Carter (daughter of rapper Lil Wayne and Toya Carter) departed from the group.
 A few months later, OMG Girlz's second single "Haterz" (stylized as H.A.T.E.R.Z) was released.
 OMG later performed the single on Good Day Atlanta.
 The group downsized once more after Lourdes "Lolo" Rodriguez left the group given her young age.
 Afterwards this left the group as a duo consisting of members "Beauty" and "Star" only.

 While searching for a third member, the fourth single "So Official" was released.
 Shortly after OMG had pinned the newest addition to the group Breaunna "Babydoll" Womack due to finding her on a YouTube video dancing to Beyoncé's song "Ego".